 Key Managerial Personnel

-There was no change in the Key Managerial Personnel during the Financial Year 2017-18.
+There was no change in the Key Managerial Personnel during the Financial Year 2018-19.

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

 The Statutory Auditors of the Company have examined the compliance of conditions ofCorporate Governance as stipulated in Schedule V (C) of the SEBI (LODR) Regulations 2015and have certified compliance thereof.
 Their certificate is attached as AnnexureD' to this Report.

 Report on Management Discussion and Analysis

-Management Discussion and Analysis is annexed to this Report.
+Management Discussion and Analysis is annexed to this Report as Annexure E'.

 Extract of Annual Return

-Pursuant to Section 134(3)(a) of the Companies Act 2013 an Extract of Annual Returnas on Financial Year ended March 31 2018 in the prescribed format is available on theCompany's website www.teamhgs.com/ investors/other-reports and forms part of thisReport as Annexure F'.
+Pursuant to Section 134(3)(a) of the Companies Act 2013 an Extract of Annual Returnas on Financial Year ended March 31 2019 in the prescribed format is available on theCompany's website www.teamhgs.com/ investors/other-reports and forms part of thisReport as Annexure F'.

 Related Party Transactions